Chengqi

 |

-Research Areas: Employment: Prof Chengqi Zhang has joined the Department of Data
+Research Areas: Employment: Prof Chengqi Zhang had joined the Department of Data

 Science and Artificial Intelligence at The Hong Kong Polytechnic University (PolyU) as a Chair